Skip to content

 index.db

 sources.yaml is the single source of truth for what is indexed; it lives under config/ because it is operator-editable state.
 The SQLite index data lives under cache/ because it is derived/rebuildable.
 See .reyn/ directory layout for the full recovery-core/cache/audit split.
-The SQLite files contain the chunk text and embedding vectors.
-You can inspect them with any SQLite client, though the schema is internal.
+The SQLite files contain the chunk text and embedding vectors; the schema is internal.

 Cost